openhab/website/blog/2024-12-15-openhab-4-3-release.md

 The semantic model loading has been refactored to be reusable by other components than just the model pages, which allows the use of model components outside the model pages:

 - `oh-location-tab`, `oh-equipment-tab` and `oh-property-tab` can now be easily used within tabbed pages.
-- `oh-location-card`, `oh-equipment-card` and `oh-property-card` can now be used as standard widgets outside of these model tabs.
+- `oh-location-card`, `oh-equipment-card` and `oh-property-card` can now be used as standard widgets outside these model tabs.

 <details>